-- For a Cubic elastic property, Sphere, Plate, Needle, and Cuboid are available. - For an Isotropic elastic property, Sphere, Plate and Needle are available.
+- For a Cubic elastic property, Sphere, Plate, Needle, and Cuboid are available. - For an Isotropic elastic property, Sphere, Plate and Needle are available. - If Sphere is selected, there is an option to use a 3D → 2D conversion on the Plot or Table Renderer for certain variables.
+See "Stereology" on page 104 for theory details.

-For Plate or Needle, select the Calculate aspect ratio from elastic energy check box or enter a numerical value in the Aspect ratio field to provide a constant aspect ratio.
+For Plate or Needle, select the Calculate aspect ratio from elastic energy checkbox or enter a numerical value in the Aspect ratio field to provide a constant aspect ratio.

-See "Particle Shape Determination" on page 73 for theory.
+See "Particle Shape Determination" on page 83 for theory.